 In Sugoi!
 Arcana Heart 2, players can use Angelia's building drop super.
 Also, in Story Mode, there is a new hidden boss named Parace L'Sia, who makes Mildred from the original look like a gigantic joke.
 She fires projectiles with reckless abandon, has absolute priority on all of her moves, regenerates damage, and most of her supers are a One-Hit Kill!
 One of her supers is a projectile that goes off five seconds after it hits you, suddenly dealing insane damage and putiting you into hit-stun - even when you're in the middle of a combo or blocking a multi-hit attack.
 Just to make things worse, she continuously regenerates her super meter, and has another move where she goes into a cocoon to accelerate its regeneration.
 The cocoon move only ends when her super meter is completely filled (at nine stocks) or if you attack the cocoon enough times to break her out of it - and none of your attacks will do any damage during this time.
 And she's still regenerating her health.
 She goes well beyond a typical SNK boss and acts more like a overpowered horrible MUGEN character.

 Arcana Heart 3 tops it off with first having you fight mid-boss Scharlachrot, who plays like Hazama with robot tigers that fire beam spam cannons.
 To wit, she attacks really aggressively, her Arcana (said robot tiger) can interrupt your combo by shooting you in the middle of it and set her up to combo you (and it will happen often).
 One of the Arcana supers are to fire a super powerful bullet capable of wiping out nearly 50% of your health, and her Arcana Blaze is to fire a frigging huge beam that goes upwards and will take out 50% even in chip damage.
-Oh, and beat her on the first round and she goes to activate PERMANENT Super Mode with boosted attack and defense.
-And did we mention that her Arcana bar usually regenerates in an unusually fast rate so you'll find yourself often facing that near-50% health powerful bullet?
+Oh, and beat her in the first round and she goes to activate PERMANENT Super Mode with boosted attack and defense.
+And did we mention that her Arcana bar usually regenerates at an unusually fast rate so you'll find yourself often facing that near-50% health powerful bullet?
 Win against her?
 Then prepare to fight Ragnarok, a Humongous Mecha bent on destroying Japan and plays differently from the rest of the game on a 3-tiered battlefield - if you do not understand how to fight bosses like Onslaught, you're pretty much done for, and his main offense are two annoying flying funnels that constantly fly around you and interrupt your acts, not to mention Bullet Hell gallore or a beam rain unblockable.
 Much like Mildred, this is Do Or Die - run out of time and Japan gets blown sky-high.
 In short, the final boss is essentially made (overly) difficult not by its moves or its strategy, but by the fact that it basically converts the game into a side-scrolling platformer, while you're still saddled with the control scheme of a fighting game.
 If the spam attacks don't get you, the clock will simply run out while you're trying to jump up and hit that last weak point.

 And if that wasn't enough, Parace comes back in the Score Attack mode of the Arcana Heart 3 console port.
 The good news is, she doesn't do nearly as much damage this time around (no more one-hit kills, at least).
 The bad news is, she doesn't need to because now she teleports around the arena like she's on crack, and can (and will) do long combos that will take out a huge chunk of your life!
 Worse, her AI is even more aggressive than before and she seems to button-read as well, since nearly any attack you do will be met with a better one that will set you up for a long combo.
 Fighting Parace in this game is like fighting Rare Akuma.
-The only good thing about this fight is that if you actually manage to somehow hit Parace, you'll find she takes more damage than usual, but she still has auto-regen for her health.
+The only good thing about this fight is that if you actually manage to somehow hit Parace, you'll find she takes more damage than usual, but can still auto-regenerate her health.
 Its safe to say that Parace manages to take this trope to Serial Escalation levels, and considering most of what SNK themselves does with their bosses, that really says something.

 Battle K-Road claims "Super Real Fighting".
 And who do you fight at the end of this game which features takedowns and such?
 A bear.
 Yes, a bear.
 Named Mr. Bear.
 Who has a Dragon Punch.
 And can knock most of your life off in one hit.
 Where's Tekken's Paul Phoenix when you need him...?

-Similar is Fighter's History Dynamite's hidden boss: you fight...an ox.
+Similar is Fighter's History Dynamite's hidden boss: you fight... an ox.
 And like Mr. Bear he'll likely stomp your rear end.

 Greed from The Rumble Fish.
 The game and the character have to be described before going further.
 In The Rumble Fish there are two main gauges, Offense and Defense.
-The Offense gauge fills up as you attack, once it's maxed out you can initiate an Offensive art.
+The Offense gauge fills up as you attack, once it's maxed out you can initiate an Offensive Art.
 You can also do Advanced Attacks, which takes half of the gauge and allows you to extend a combo.
-The Defense gauge fills up passively or by blocking attacks and Defensive arts are initiated from said gauge.
+The Defense gauge fills up passively or by blocking attacks and Defensive Arts are initiated from said gauge.
 It also allows for Impact Breaks, which is basically a counter, for half the gauge.
-Once both gauges are maxed out, they merge and become the Critical gauge.
-That allows for Critical arts, which are really strong super moves.
-Greed's Offense art allows him to combo his special moves into another one for a short period of time.
+Once both gauges are maxed out, they merge and become the Critical Gauge.
+That allows for Critical Arts, which are really strong super moves.
+Greed's Offense Art allows him to combo his special moves into another one for a short period of time.
 Once you encounter him in Story Mode, he's just like his playable version.
 Until he literally Turns Red.
-From that point on, his gauge turns into the Critical gauge and is in a permanent state of his Offense art.
+From that point on, his gauge turns into the Critical Gauge and is in a permanent state of his Offense Art.
 Cue the SNK Boss: He can counter any of your attacks if he feels like it, combo from said counter with an Advance Attack and shell out a lot of damage by chaining his special attacks.
-Oh yeah, and he can also chain his Critical art from his specials.
+Oh yeah, and he can also chain his Critical Art from his specials.
 And if you corner him, he can just Wall Jump his way out to safety.